 Everything from Theodore Annemann to Jasper Maskelyne is included on this list.While this isn't a list of all male magicians, it does answer the questions "Who are the most famous male magicians?" and "Who are the best male magicians?"

-Neil Patrick Harris is an American actor, writer, producer, director, comedian, magician, singer, and television host.
-He is known for playing Barney Stinson in the television comedy series How I Met Your Mother, for which he was nominated for four Emmy Awards, and for his teenage role as the title character in Doogie Howser, M.D..
-He is also known for his role as the title character in Joss Whedon's musical Dr. Horrible's Sing-Along Blog and a fictional version of himself in the Harold & Kumar film series.
-He appeared in the films Starship Troopers, Beastly, The Smurfs, The Smurfs 2 and Gone Girl.
-Harris was named as one of Time magazine's 100 most influential people in 2010, and was ...more
+Neil Patrick Harris (born June 15, 1973) is an American actor, comedian, writer, producer, magician, and singer.
+He is known primarily for his comedy roles on television and his dramatic and musical stage roles.
+On television, he is known for playing the title character on Doogie Howser, M.D.
+(1989–1993), Barney Stinson on How I Met Your Mother (2005–2014, for which he was nominated for four Emmy Awards), and Count Olaf in A Series of Unfortunate Events (2017–2019).
+Harris is also known for his role as the title character in Joss Whedon's musical Dr. Horrible's Sing-Along Blog (2008) and a fictional version of himself in the Harold & Kumar film series (2004–2011).
+His other films include ...more on Wikipedia

 Birthplace: Albuquerque, New Mexico, United States of America